cryptocypherghost/basedaigo/tests/fixture/tmpnet/README.md

             ├── chains
             │   └── C
             │       └── config.json                      // C-Chain config for all nodes
-            ├── defaults.json                            // Default flags and configuration for network
-            ├── genesis.json                             // Genesis for all nodes
+            ├── config.json                              // Common configuration (including defaults and pre-funded keys) ├── genesis.json                             // Genesis for all nodes
-            ├── network.env                              // Sets network dir env to simplify use of network └── ephemeral                                // Parent directory for ephemeral nodes (e.g. created by tests) └─ NodeID-FdxnAvr4jK9XXAwsYZPgWAHW2QnwSZ // Data dir for an ephemeral node └── ...
+            └── network.env                              // Sets network dir env var to simplify network usage
 ```

-### Default flags and configuration
+### Common networking configuration

-The default avalanchego node flags (e.g. `--staking-port=`) and
+Network configuration such as default flags (e.g. `--log-level=`),
+runtime defaults (e.g. avalanchego path) and pre-funded private keys
-default configuration like the avalanchego path are stored at
+are stored at `[network-dir]/config.json`.
+A given default will only
-`[network-dir]/defaults.json`.
-The value for a given defaulted flag
-will be set on initial and subsequently added nodes that do not supply
+be applied to a new node on its addition to the network if the node
-values for a given defaulted flag.
+does not explicitly set a given value.

 ### Genesis